jlangr/ccode2/classes.md

       case AUDIO_CASSETTE, VINYL_RECORDING, MICRO_FICHE, AUDIO_CD, SOFTWARE_CD, DVD, BLU_RAY, VIDEO_CASSETTE:
          fine = new ConstrainedFineStrategy().calculateFine(fineBasis, daysLate);
          break;

-      default:
-         break;
    }
    return fine;
 }
 ```

-Note that it retrieves the material type (e.g. BOOK) from the material, in order to decide which strategy to apply.
+Note that `calculateLateFine` first retrieves the material type (e.g. `BOOK`) from the material, in order to decide which strategy to apply.

 Here's what MaterialType looks like: